 After making such an exciting purchase as a gorgeous, unique piece of fine jewelry, such as a striking sapphire bracelet or a luminous strand of Tahitian south sea pearls, it would be devastating to have it damaged.
+If you want to preserve the life of your fine jewelry, it is essential that you properly care for the precious stones and metals.
+If you don’t know how to clean gemstones, our experts can help.
 Here are some of the best ways to clean and care for your gems and precious metals to ensure they sparkle and last for generations to come.

 The Jewelers of America Association suggests that fine jewelry be taken to a jeweler twice a year for professional cleaning, and once a year for repair "checkups."
 However, in between professional cleanings there are several ways you can care for your gems at home.